profsmith89/ctps/_sources/chap05.md

 import random
 from socket32 import create_new_socket

-HOST = '127.0.0.1'  # Standard loopback interface address (localhost)
+HOST = '127.0.0.1'  # Standard loopback interface address
 PORT = 65432  # Port to listen on (non-privileged ports are > 1023)

 with create_new_socket() as s: